dpsd18139/Role-Playing-Game/my_report/README.md

 To make such a game you have to break the 4th wall of immersion multiple times.

-Whether I accomplished my original goal is up for debate, but ultimately this is a game that has been evolved consciously alongside it's progression in thedevelopment phase.
+Whether I accomplished my original goal is up for debate, but ultimately this is a game that has been evolved consciously alongside it's progression in the development phase.
 It's packed with meta humour, mostly concerning it's incompleteness.

-Bellow I offer a log of my original thoughts during each development phase, based on the deliverables.
+Below I offer a log of my original thoughts during each development phase, based on the deliverables.

 I thought about editing it to fix the typos, but decided not to in order to preserve the rawness of emotions I had during the process.
 I recommend that you play the game since you might be left a bit confused just by reading this.